BryanChiu/Paper-Plane-Wars/README.md

 a - rotate your view left
 d - rotate your view right
 r - reset the game
-0 -
-space bar -
+space bar - pick your pitch, yaw, and power

 From the list of additions to choose from we have included:
   - None geometric primitives [10%]